 9. Go shopping at Ximending’s converted Red House

-Afterwards, head next door to Ximending’s main shopping street to check out the plethora of quirky shops.
+Afterwards, head next door to Ximending’s main shopping street to check out the plethora of quirky shops, street food stalls and even the occasional live performance.

 10. Explore Huashan 1914 Creative Park